 Except for certain persons such as Filipino citizens with recognized stature, influence, and reputation in the banking and business community, and whose business practices stand as testimonies to good corporate governance, we have adopted an age limit of 75 years old as a general rule for Directors, patterned after that of our parent bank.
 Upon the recommendation of the Corporate Governance Committee, this age limit for Directors may be waived by the Board if such a waiver is deemed to the best interest of the Bank.
-Our Independent Directors may only serve as such for a maximum cumulative term of nine years, after which the Independent Director shall be perpetually barred from re-election, but may continue to qualify for nomination and election as a non-independent or regular Director.
+Our Independent Director shall be perpetually barred from re-election, but may continue to qualify for nomination and election as a non-independent or regular Director.
 Succession or filling up any vacancies in the Board of Directors shall be made by the vote of at least a majority of the remaining Directors, if still constituting a quorum.
 Vacancies occurring by reason of removal by the stockholders, by expiration of term, or by an increase in the number of Directors, however, shall be filled by the stockholders in a regular or special meeting called for this purpose.